You want smart political talk without the meltdowns?

 So we're ranked 40.

-Norway, uh Denmark, Sweden, I hate to say it, China, as big as it is, it's ranked in the top five.
+Norway, Denmark, Sweden, I hate to say it, China, as big as it is, it's ranked in the top five.

-And uh that's our that's a primary competitor.
+And that's a primary competitor.

 We're ranked number 40.